-Last year in March I did a lot of soul searching about my mission in EdTech space.
+Last year in March I did a lot of soul searching about my mission in the EdTech space.
 At the time, figuring out the incentives for authors and teachers to produce open educational resources (OER) seemed like an insurmountable mountain to climb.
 I didn’t see a clear path for interoperability between content sources.
 OER yes, but OER how?

-Since then I’ve learned a lot more about the open content landscape and starting to feel more optimistic about the prospects for OER.
+Since then I’ve learned a lot more about the open content landscape and I’m starting to feel more optimistic about the prospects for OER.
 Could year 2018 be when the switch-over happens?
 I think so.

 Tech Strategy for 2018